TehWoot/Arahy20-Variant-Analysis/README.md

 # Candidate Gene(s) for Aflatoxin Resistance

 Utilizing the data gathered from this analysis, candidate genes were identified.
+It's hoped these markers and candidate genes can assist breeders in developing aflatoxin-resistant peanut cultivars.

 ## Ethylene insensitive 3 (*EIN3*) family protein